Youngstown, Ohio: Neighborhoods

-South Side

 Youngstown's South Side is, and historically has been, the city's densest and most populous division, with numerous neighborhoods from each of the city's periods of expansion.
-The older neighborhoods in this district, Oak Hill, Erie, Warren, and Lower Gibson, were among the first founded on the South Side during the 19th century and were completely annexed by 1910 as Youngstown grew from a farming community into an industrialized one.
-Later neighborhoods, such as Idora, Newport, Lansingville, Buckeye Plat, and Cottage Grove came into being as industry and population expanded throughout the first half of the 20th century, being annexed in 1929 from the remainder of Youngstown Township.
+The older neighborhoods in this area, namely Oak Hill, Erie, Warren, and Lower Gibson, were among the earliest settled outside of Youngstown during the 19th century and were annexed by the city by 1910.
+Later neighborhoods such as Fosterville, Newport, Lansingville, Buckeye Plat, and Cottage Grove came into being as industry and population expanded throughout the first half of the 20th century, being annexed in 1929 from the remainder of Youngstown Township.
 The Pleasant Grove and Brownlee Woods neighborhoods further south were also annexed in 1929 from Boardman Township.
-These neighborhoods were generally well connected to each together and were defined by economic class as they became increasingly suburban further from the Downtown area.
-There are further sub-neighborhoods in the South Side as well, such as Indian Village, Handel's, Boulevard Park, Cochran Park, Powerstown, and Gibsonville that have distinct identities within their larger neighborhoods.
-The South Side shares Mill Creek Park with the West Side, and is bordered by the Mahoning River to the north and east.
-The southern border lies against Boardman and Struthers.

-East Side
+The South Side shares Mill Creek Park with the West Side.

 The East Side is the largest of the city's regions by area and consists of the East High, East Side, Hazelton, Landsdowne, Lincoln Knolls, Scienceville and Sharon Line/McGuffey Heights communities.
-The neighborhoods on the East Side closest to Downtown Youngstown were among the earliest developed in the city.
-However, much of the East Side is undeveloped rural fields and forests, as the land was annexed in the 1950s as part of a zoning effort for future development that never occurred.
-The East Side is bounded by the Mahoning River on the south west, Crab Creek on the west, Liberty and Hubbard Township on the north, Coitsville Township on the east and the city of Campbell on the south.
+The neighborhoods on the East Side closest to downtown Youngstown were among the earliest developed in the city.
+However, much of the East Side is undeveloped land annexed in the 1950s as part of a zoning effort for future development that never occurred.

-West Side

-A total of eight neighborhoods comprises the West Side: Belle Vista, Cornersburg, Garden District, Kirkmere, Rocky Ridge, Salt Springs, Schenley, and Steelton.
-Altogether the most recently developed side of Youngstown, these neighborhoods were built from the 1930s until the 1950s progressing southward, apart from the early Steelton neighborhood and industrial Salt Springs neighborhood.
-It shares Mill Creek Park with the South Side and lies southwest of the Mahoning River.
-Girard and Weathersfield Township lie to the north, Austintown to the west and Boardman to the south.
+The neighborhoods of Belle Vista, Cornersburg, Garden District, Kirkmere, Rocky Ridge, and Schenley on the West Side were built from the 1930s until the 1950s progressing southward, apart from the early Steelton neighborhood and industrial Salt Springs neighborhood.
+The West Side shares Mill Creek Park with the South Side and lies southwest of the Mahoning River.

 Demographics

 Between 1960 and 2010, the city's population declined by over 60%.
-The Mahoning Valley metropolitan area had 541,243 residents as of the 2020 census.
+The Mahoning Valley metropolitan area had 430,591 residents as of the 2020 census.